 Snakes naturally shed their skins on a regular basis, and a healthy shed is important to their general well-being.
 Although it's perfectly natural, shedding is stressful for your snake.
 The upside is that you can ease some of the stress by learning the signs that your pet is about to shed and taking steps to ensure that the process goes as smoothly as possible.

 Why Do Snakes Shed?

 Snakes constantly grow new skin cells and must shed the old ones.
 While humans continually shed skin cells in small quantities, snakes do it in a continuous sheet.
 The process is called ecdysis, which simply means molting or shedding an outer layer.

 The interval between sheds depends on several factors, including the age of the snake as well as its growth rate and environment.
 Young snakes that are growing rapidly shed frequently—every few weeks—while adult snakes shed less often, sometimes only a few times a year or less.

 If you observe your snake carefully, you'll notice a few signs that indicate it will soon shed.
 These are completely normal and are nothing for you to be concerned about:

 - Its eyes turn a cloudy, bluish color.
-This is because the eye cap—a specially adapted scale that covers each eye—has loosened up so it can be shed along with the skin.
+This is due to a lubricant secreted underneath the outer layer of skin to assist with the shedding process.
 It becomes sort of a temporary filter over the eye, but just prior to shedding, the eyes should clear up again.

 - The old skin begins to look dull or hazy.
 At first, you may also notice that your snake's belly appears to be a pinkish color.

 - Your pet may hide more than usual.

 - Its appetite may decrease, or it may not want to eat at all.

 - It may become more skittish or defensive, especially when it can't see well.

 - It may seek out rough surfaces in its enclosure to help rub the old skin off, and/or it may look for water to soak in.

 How to Prevent Shedding Problems